BragmaDev/snippetbin/README.md

 #### Vote on a post/comment
 1. Log in
 1. Click the up/down arrow on the bottom of a post/comment
+1. To remove a vote, click on the same arrow again

 #### View comments
 1. Click the "comments" button on the bottom of a post